garrandall/popular-music-data/tracks/going-back-to-cali-the-notorious-b-i-g-.md

 I live out there, so don't go there
 But that don't mean a nigga can't rest in the West
 See some nice breasts in the West
-Smoke some nice sess in the West, y'all niggaz is a mess Thinkin I'm gon stop, givin L.A. props
+Smoke some nice sess in the West, y'all niggas is a mess Thinkin I'm gon stop, givin L.A. props
 All I got is beef with those that violate me
 I shall annihilate thee